This page is designed to answer the following questions:

 (Level 3 Diploma in Adult Care, Promote effective handling of information in care settings)

-As a senior member of staff, manager or leader you will have the responsibility of ensuring that the members of your team have a sound understanding of the need to maintain accurate records and the importance of handling information securely.
+As a senior member of staff, manager or leader you will have the responsibility of ensuring that the other people understand their responsibilities relating to the secure handling of information.
+This can include:

 Informal conversations can also be useful, especially if you observe a team member not following data handling protocols correctly.
 You should always challenge poor practice as it gives others the opportunity to learn the reasons why certain tasks are performed in a particular way.